Fever of Unknown Origin (FUO)

 Positron emission tomography (PET) may also be useful in detecting the focus of fever.
 PET scans show areas of high metabolic activity that are areas of inflammation and infection.

 Biopsy may be required if an abnormality is suspected in tissue that can be biopsied (eg, liver, bone marrow, skin, pleura, lymph nodes, intestine, muscle).
 Biopsy specimens should be evaluated by histopathologic examination and cultured for bacteria, fungi, viruses, and mycobacteria or sent for molecular (polymerase chain reaction) diagnostic testing.
 Muscle biopsy or skin biopsy of rashes may confirm vasculitis.
-Bilateral temporal artery biopsy may confirm giant cell arteritis in older patients with unexplained erythrocyte sedimentation rate elevation.
+Bilateral temporal artery biopsy may confirm giant cell arteritis in older adults with unexplained erythrocyte sedimentation rate elevation.

 Testing reference

 1. 1.
-Fisher RE, Drews AL, Palmer EL: Lack of clinical utility of labeled white blood cell scintigraphy in patients with fever of unknown origin.
-Open Forum Infect Dis 9(3):ofac015, 2022. doi: 10.1093/ofid/ofac015
+Fisher RE, Drews AL, Palmer EL.
+Lack of clinical utility of labeled white blood cell scintigraphy in patients with fever of unknown origin.
+Open Forum Infect Dis.
+2022;9(3):ofac015, 2022. doi:10.1093/ofid/ofac015

 Treatment of FUO

-Treatment of FUO is focused on the causative disorder.
 Antipyretics should be used judiciously, considering the duration of fever.

 Geriatrics Essentials: FUO